MyJineng/Project1/README.md

 	iii.
 Groupby (5) on "country," get count for each one, create a new column equal to count divided by 1000, format as percent iv.
 Remove all countries from (1) that are not present in (5)
 	v.
 Create a chart comparing this data (double bar graph or line graph)
+	Outcome: There are no releationships between share of top influencers and share of usage of a given social media platform.
+Although, the US dominates top social media users, there are some outliers such as South Korea (2nd) for Instagram and India (1st) for Youtube.
+Tiktok has a more dispursed distribution than Instagram and Youtube.
+The market share of a social media platform does not seem to have an effect on the suicide rate, although Tiktok users as a % of social media users vs the suicide rtae has an R value of -0.56.